New Horizons programs give seniors a chance to learn a new instrument

 “I have oriental carpets, and I didn’t want spit on my carpets, and that eliminated a lot of the brass, I don’t want to deal with reeds because reeds can be finnicky, and that only left the strings,” Ristuccia said.
 “And the cello has the most beautiful sound.”

 She says she was welcomed with open arms.
-Since then, then Ristuccia has become the Program Representative to ECMS for the Green String ensemble.
-A group for musicians who are learning their instrument – and music at all for some – for the first time.
-It’s given Ristuccia – like many others – a chance to grow.
+Since then, Ristuccia has become the Program Representative to ECMS for the Green String ensemble.
+A group for musicians who are learning their instrument, and music at all for some, for the first time.
+It’s given Ristuccia, like many others, a chance to grow.

 “It’s fun.
 It’s really fun.
 I had to do things perfectly in my professional life,” Ristuccia said.
 “I was a type-A. Cello is not that.
 I had to learn to make mistakes, that I wasn’t perfect, I had to learn it was OK to just go ‘Oops, sorry’ and that was really a challenge.”